Skip to content

 Plugin Groups

-Sase defines five entry point groups for plugin discovery:
+Sase defines six entry point groups:

-Entry Point Group Purpose Example Plugin
+Entry Point Group Entry Point Value Purpose Example Plugin

-sase_xprompts XPrompt templates and workflows sase-google
+sase_xprompts Package module XPrompt templates and workflows my_sase_plugin

-sase_config Default configuration (default_config.yml) sase-google, sase-github
+sase_config Package module Default configuration (default_config.yml) sase-github, my_sase_plugin

 Available Plugin Packages